chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/legendary/hole-in-one.md

-# Hole in one
+# Hole In One

-/// wiki | Hole in one
+/// wiki | Hole In One
     attrs: {class: 'inline end'}

 |         |                               |